 Encouraging UGC is also a great way to build communities of customers and create brand advocates.
 Loyal customers who are part of a brand community are generally willing to help new customers.

-Making the on-site experience seamless
+5. Make your on-site experience seamless

 All eCommerce companies should invest in their own website’s experience.
 After all, a poor site navigation experience makes for a poor customer experience, and you’re likely to lose out on potential customers as a result.